 My guided tours are interesting irregardless of the weather or the season.
 (And to be honest, in summer time it us much more comfortable to move around in Lapland!)
 When you book a guided tour by A Frank Idea you may expect a small scale guided tour with an intelligent, critical but honest, entertaining, and interested guide – I and my colleagues will be interested in your stories as well – with personality.
-I guide small amounts of people, but can guide bigger groups if requested.
+I guide solo travelers and groups.
 It works best if you are open minded for cultures, arts and histories.
-Sometimes customers told me they did not expect much from a guided tour with a cultural and historical focus, but expressed they were positively surprised, that it was way more interesting than they had anticipated.
-Such feedback is a great support for historical and cultural sights, and as well an encouragement for me to highlight other kind of tourism activities in and around Rovaniemi.
+Sometimes customers told me they did not expect much from a guided tour with a cultural and historical focus, but expressed they were positively surprised, and that it was way more interesting than they had anticipated.
+Such feedback is a great support for historical and cultural sights, and as well an encouragement for me to highlight other kinds of tourism activities in and around Rovaniemi.

-I want to offer someting I would buy myself, and I want to do work that I find interesting myself
+I want to offer someting I would like to buy myself, and I want to do work that I find interesting myself

 This is an aim – and realistically speaking, not always possible – but I would like to try to do work that I find interesting myself.
-I do not want to forget why I found something interesting in the first place, and I try to share this interest with you.
+I do not want to forget why I found something interesting in the first place, and I try to share that with you.

-I am quite critical of tourism as phenomenon; consider for example the ecological impact of flying while climate change is becoming increasingly apparent, but as well the mass production of tourism and the experience culture in general.
-However, since you have decided to visit Rovaniemi or Lapland, I would try to show you something else that I, and many others, find worthwhile to see.
-And though I am critical of mass tourism, in the mean time I feel honored I meet many people from different parts of the world.
+I am critical of tourism as phenomenon; consider for example the ecological impact of airplane travel while climate change is becoming increasingly apparent, but as well the mass production of tourism and the experience culture in general.
+However, since you have decided to visit Rovaniemi or Lapland, I would try to show you something that is worthwhile to see.
+And though I am critical of mass tourism, in the mean time I feel honored, and I enjoy it, to meet people from different parts of the world.

 picture by Anastasia Berkana